LuXeVi1/KMUTT-CPE342-PlayerIntelligenceSystem_KaggleCompetition/Report/Report.md

 ### 6.3 Insights & Interpretation
 *   **Security Profiles:** Successfully identified "Booster" accounts (high skill volatility) and "Hacked" accounts (asset liquidation patterns).
 *   **Operational Use:** Serves as a triage layer for Trust & Safety teams.

+### 6.4 Common Mistakes & Failed Experiments
+*   **Failure 1: Raw Score Averaging**
+    *   *Experiment:* Averaging the raw output of Isolation Forest (-0.5 to 0.5) with Autoencoder MSE (0.0 to 10.0).
+    *   *Result:* The Autoencoder dominated the decision simply because its numbers were bigger.
+    *   *Solution:* **Rank Averaging** normalized the contributions, allowing each model to vote equally based on relative ordering.
+*   **Failure 2: Ignoring Time**
+    *   *Experiment:* Treating the 4 time steps as independent features.
+    *   *Result:* Missed the "change" signal.
+A high value might be normal for a whale, but a *sudden jump* to a high value is suspicious.
+Vectorized temporal features fixed this.

 ---